obbrbt/1600finalProject/stepTwo.md

 To follow along, open up your favorite plain-text editor.
 I'll be using Brackets.
 You can download Brackets [here:](http://brackets.io/).

-_**Note**: if you're following along in a different plain-text editor, the same features may not be available.
+_**Note**: If you're following along in a different plain-text editor, the same features may not be available.
 For the best experience with this tutorial, I highly recommend using Brackets._

 #### Getting Started in *Brackets*